maxionderon/Abandoned-Send-Mail-Azure-Function/README.md

 <a name="2.2."></a>
 ### 2.2.
 C#

-The Project is Implemented in C#.
+The Project is implemented in C#.

 <a name="2.3."></a>
 ### 2.3.
 SendGrid

-SendGrid is used as a SMTP service.
+SendGrid is used as an SMTP service.

 <a name="2.4."></a>
 ### 2.4. reCAPTCHA

-To protect the email functionality against abuse I implemented Google reCapatcha v3.
+To protect the email functionality against abuse I implemented Google reCAPTCHA v3.